Macaws: Detailed Information & Photos

 - Valuable, health-promoting nutrients are deposited in the clay on the river walls as water washes down the river bed.

 - Natural detoxification: Macaws often digest unripe seeds and nuts and other food items with toxic compounds that are strong enough to kill other animals.
-The clay binds to these toxins and coats the bird's digestive system, allowing these poisons to pass through their digestive systems without harming these birds.
+The clay binds to these toxins and coats the bird's digestive system, allowing these poisons to pass through their digestive systems without harming these parrots.

 The locations of at least 120 known clay licks are known in the Amazon basin, where large flocks of parrots are found feeding.
 Some of the more accessible locations have become tourist attractions.